Debt Snowball Calculator

 "Just wanted to thank you for the debt reduction calculator spreadsheet.
 It has helped me to get my debt under control and I will be debt free with the exception of my mortgage in a couple months.
 I started with about $42k of debt and will have paid it off in a little over 2 years with the help of the spreadsheet and insane budgeting."- Lisa

-Use our Debt Reduction Calculator to help you eliminate your credit card, auto, student loan, and other debts.
+Use our debt snowball calculator to help you eliminate your credit card, auto, student loan, and other debts.
 Easily create a debt reduction schedule based on the popular debt snowball strategy, or experiment with your own custom strategy.

 In the first worksheet, you enter your creditor information and your total monthly payment.
 You'll then see a summary of when each of the debts will be paid off based on the strategy you choose.

 The second worksheet is a payment schedule for you to print to keep track of your progress.
 You can also see how the snowball increases as you pay off your debts.

-3/17/09 Update (version 1.2) - Now includes a Snowball Growth Chart so you can see how the snowball increases and your interest due decreases over time (only in the Excel versions).
+A Snowball Growth Chart lets you see how the snowball increases and your interest due decreases over time (only in the Excel versions).

 Debt Reduction Calculator (Pro Version)